 - Don’t forget to bring your Apple or Android device to the event!

 You can carry your mobile phone in your pocket, or your hand.
-We’re finding from experience that a cheap armband phone carrier, of the sort popular with casual runners, along with a paper copy of the map to navigate with, is highly recommended.
+We’re finding from experience that a cheap armband phone carrier, of the sort popular with casual runners, along with a paper copy of the map to navigate with, are both highly recommended.
+Printed maps will be available at each Maprun event’s meeting point beforehand.

 How much does it cost?
-If you’d like a printed map to run with, these will be provided at each event for a small cost.
-Otherwise, the map will also be visible in the Maprun app, if you are happy to run/walk while holding your device.
-An armband phone holder is a great accessory also, to carry your device safely
+If you’d like a printed map to run with, these will be provided at each event for $5 per map.
+Otherwise, the map will also be visible in the Maprun app, if you are happy to run/walk while holding and reading the map on your device.
+An armband phone holder is a great accessory also, to carry your device safely, though this makes mapreading on the screen more difficult.

 Why is it fun?
 You will exercise your body, and also your brain, as it will be up to you to decide the order you visit the locations and your route between them.
 As these events are in the suburbs of Ballarat, the navigation is no harder than reading a street map.
-But choosing the best and fastest route may be tricky – the shortest path is not necessarily the fastest!
-Challenge yourself, either as a group, a pair or individually.
+But choosing the best and fastest route may be tricky – the shortest path is not necessarily the fastest, and the checkpoint locations are carefully selected to challenge everyone!
+So challenge yourself, either individually, or as a pair, or as a group.
 You can walk, run, bring the dog, push the pram – go at your own pace.
+Challenge your friends to a friendly head-to-head competition.
 Or set yourself a target – and see if you can improve over the series.

 When is it happening?
 Round 10 of the series will begin in January 2019.